 Time is a fairly abstract concept for kids, but we can help them understand it better by giving them limits to accomplish specific tasks.
 We know that at some point in their educational careers our kiddos will be required to take at least one test.
 This may be an end of unit test, a spelling test, or the ACT.
 In every testing situation, our kiddos have certain time limits.
 If they want to be successful, they have to abide by these parameters.

 One of the best ways we can teach students to improve time management skills is by allowing them to use timers.
 When I was in the classroom, I frequently used a timer on my SMARTBoard.
 I would tell my students they had 10 minutes to complete an assignment, and then I would push the start button.

 Since the timer was large enough to be seen from anywhere in the room, they could glance up at any point during the task, and see how much time they had left.
 This gave them a visual cue as to how efficiently they needed to work.
 It made a HUGE difference in their productivity.
 They knew when the timer went off I was expecting the completion of their assignment.

-If you have students who really struggle with adequate time management, another option is using individual stopwatches for students who are really struggling.
+When teaching time management, another option is using individual stopwatches for students who are really struggling.
 Remember to put specific procedures in place for the appropriate use of the stopwatches.
 This gives those kiddos who need constant visual cues an opportunity to “own” their time.
 It also afford them accountability.
 They either finish the task in the amount of time given, or they don’t.

 I use this technique with my youngest son in our homeschool routine because he tends to daydream and become preoccupied when he’s supposed to be completing a task.
 By giving him a stopwatch, he sees how much time is wasted when he is playing with his pencil or doing ANYTHING to avoid completing his assignment.
 This has become an extremely valuable tool in his understanding of time, and how to use it wisely.